cardmeister/cardmeister.github.io/README.md

 # Why another SVG playing card

-I created a 'Hello World!'
-App with Framework X and the bundle was  **95 KiloBytes** ... to display 12 characters.
+A 'Hello World!'
+App with Framework **X** used  **95 KiloBytes** ... to display 12 characters.

-Where have the good times gone?
-When we played adventure games on a [TRS-80](https://en.wikipedia.org/wiki/TRS-80) with only **16** KiloBytes of memory
+Something did not feel right!

-I learned to [PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE) at the age of 10, and learned HTML (yes, a bit late) at **25**
+I learned to [PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE) at the age of 10 on a [TRS-80](https://en.wikipedia.org/wiki/TRS-80) and learned HTML (a bit late) at **25**
-I liked WWW simplicity and the ability to 'peek at' and learn from someone else's effort.
+The ability to 'peek at' and learn from someone else's effort was fantastic.
-25 years later 'Web Development' has become *For-Rocket-Scientists-Only*
+In the past years 'Web Development' has become *For-Rocket-Scientists-Only*

 **What happened to the days when all you needed were some HTML tags and a text-editor?**

-[W3C standard Custom Elements](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework)¹ make writing semantic HTML as cool as it was in 1994 .. **without any Framework !!!**
+[W3C standard Custom Elements](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework)¹ make writing semantic HTML as cool as it was in the early days .. **without any Framework !!!**

-playingcard(t)s are the perfect example to demonstrate the power of a Custom Element
+Playingcard(t)s are a good subject to demonstrate the power of a Custom Element

 * one single file creates a ``<card-t>`` element
 * **no** external SVG images